Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 Easy Step by Step Felt Flower Tutorial

-This step by step felting tutorial takes you through the steps of making a felt flower using silver beading wire to help support the petals and stems.
-This pretty flower can be used on it's own in a bud vase or used on a garment or as decoration for a felted hat.
+This step-by-step felting tutorial takes you through the steps of making a felt flower using silver beading wire to help support the petals and stems.
+This pretty flower can be used on its own in a bud vase or used on a garment or as decoration for a felted hat.

-- Paper Pansy template
+- Paper pansy template

 - A soft felt tip pen